alemansec/kubernetes-arm-sandbox/README.md

 see gitlab-deployment-inside-kubernetes/README.md

-Right now, this won't work on arm machines, gitlab's helm are amd64 only...
+Right now, this won't work on arm machines, gitlab's helm are amd64 only, plus .. gitlab is way too resource-hungry for my tiny machines ... will port my gogs docker images instead (postgresql + gogs previously used on swarm)